Installing & Setting up the Symfony Framework

 Create your new project by running:

 $ composer create-project symfony/skeleton my-project

-# use the most recent version in any Symfony branch $ composer create-project symfony/skeleton my-project "3.3.*" # use a specific Symfony version $ composer create-project symfony/skeleton my-project "3.3.5" # use a beta or RC version (useful for testing new Symfony versions) $ composer create-project symfony/skeleton my-project 3.3.0-BETA1
+# use the most recent version in any Symfony branch $ composer create-project symfony/skeleton my-project "3.3.*" # use a beta or RC version (useful for testing new Symfony versions) $ composer create-project symfony/skeleton my-project 3.3.0-BETA1

 $ php bin/console server:run

-req-checker utility adds two PHP scripts in your application:
+req-checker utility adds two PHP scripts to your application:

-Once you've fixed all the reported issues, uninstall the requirements checker:
+Once you've fixed any issues, uninstall the requirements checker:

 $ composer remove req-checker

 Setting up an Existing Symfony Project¶

 If you're working on an existing Symfony application, you'll just need to do a few things to get your project setup.
 Assuming your team uses Git, you can setup your project with the following commands: